bdavi/vim-i3wm-tmux-navigator/README.md

-Vim Tmux Navigator
+Vim - i3wm - Tmux Navigator
 ==================

 This plugin is a repackaging of [Mislav Marohnić's][] tmux-navigator configuration described in [this gist][].
-When combined with a set of tmux key bindings, the plugin will allow you to navigate seamlessly between vim and tmux splits using a consistent set of hotkeys.
+When combined with sets of tmux and i3wm key bindings, the plugin will allow you to navigate seamlessly between system windows,vim and tmux splits using a consistent set of hotkeys.

 **NOTE**: This requires tmux v1.8 or higher.